Admissions Overview

 - Discuss the strengths you bring with you, including work and other experiences which you feel makes you more likely to succeed in this program.

-- Discuss why you are interested in the Biostatistics MS or PhD program in the Herbert Wertheim School of Public Health and Longevity Science (Division of Biostatistics and Bioinformatics, UCSD)
+- Discuss why you are interested in the Biostatistics MS program in the Herbert Wertheim School of Public Health and Longevity Science (Teaching Division of Biostatistics and Bioinformatics, UC San Diego).

 - Describe the one academic experience that has meant the most to you in your educational career.